causeforce/OCI/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Shorthand codes:
-You may also run `ng g c YOUR-COMPONENT-NAME` to generate a new coponent.
+You may also run `ng g c YOUR-COMPONENT-NAME` to generate a new component.
 Add `--no-spec` flag after `YOUR-COMPONENT-NAME` if you do not require a spec/testing file to be included.

 Other commands include: